-Dutch-born William Henry Paling had emigrated from Woerden to Australia in 1853 and had established himself in Sydney in the 1850s as a tutor of piano and violin, composer, concert performer, the inaugurator of several music societies, and a music warehouseman, retailing musical instruments and sheet music.
+Dutch-born William Henry Paling had emigrated from Woerden to Australia in 1853 and had established himself in Sydney in the 1850s as a tutor of piano and violin, composer, concert performer, the initiator of several music societies, and a soloist violinist, retailing musical instruments and sheet music.
 In the 1870s and 1880s, Paling was active in local government and philanthropic work.

 In 1884, Paling had opened a branch of his business in Toowoomba before establishing the Queen Street store a few years later.
 Although there were several other music and musical instrument sellers in Brisbane in 1888, Paling & Co.’s store flourished, and for nearly a century they were the leaders in the sales of records, sheet music and pianos in Queensland.